Lo Yankee vagabondo performing Norma in Hong Kong

 As Pollione, Dominick Chenes supplied the requisite bravado and tenderness, along with with a proud top—within minutes of his first entrance, he delivered the written high C that most tenors dodge.
 (Caveat: heralding his final entrance, was he obliged to shout «Adalgisa!
 Adalgisa!» à la Stanley Kowalski?!)

-Adalgisa was Hilary Ginther, whose Carmen has been lauded previously in this blog.
+Adalgisa was Hilary Ginther, whose Carmen has been lauded in a Prior Hotspot Installment.
 It was intriguing to hear her in this higher-tessitura, less-densely-orchestrated music where one cannot hide the voice.
 Ginther can by turns roar in the top register—e.g. the high B-flat which launches the two-octave descending scale «Ah! no!» immediately before «Mira, o Norma»—and tame her voice for Bellinian discipline, fining down volume without sacrificing tonal substance.
 The Norma/Adalgisa a due passages were a refreshing match of the two artists' timbres, pitch accuracy, and rhythmic synchronicity.
 Throughout the role, even in the recitatives' hovering phrase-fragments, she phrased with feeling, wielding the language for expressive purposes.

 Norma herself was the responsibility of role debutante Meryl Dominguez.
 She spans the role's written range (over two octaves, from B-flat below middle C to top C) plus climactic sopracuti (D at the end of act I, E-flat at the end of «Già mi pasco de' tuoi sguardi»), she has projection, she has flexibility (though the role's tightest coloratura corners want greater pitch precision—e.g. «Oh, non tremare» and «nelle fiamme perirà»).
 In other words, Dominguez has the vocal goods to continue with this peak belcanto role, and to her credit she handles those goods with strong emotional intent.
 Mastery is a far goal towards which one fervently hopes she will invest her energies, starting by developing a passionate intimacy with the Italian language, trusting every note/syllable/rhythm/rest that Bellini laid on the page, and shunning any temptation of hard use of the voice to express intensity—instead always making vocal choices that honor her instrument's considerable capacities.